Planning Application Submitted to Shropshire County Council for a New Barn Conversion in Ellesmere.

 Post Planning Approval

 We have gained Full Plans Building Regulations Approval for the technical sepcification and worked with the owners during the build process to provide project support where required.
-One notable issue we provided help on was how to protect the steel frame post conversion.
+A final completion certificate was issued in late 2020.

 Preventing condensation on a steel frame involves a combination of design, insulation, ventilation, and maintenance measures.
 The specific strategies to use will depend on the building's design, location, and the environmental conditions it faces.
 Consulting with a structural engineer or building professional with experience in moisture control is advisable for specific guidance in your situation.